Let’s take a look at the best Eden Hazard cards.

 Eden Hazard Cards: Buying/Selling Advice

-Hazard is one of the best players I’ve seen in real life, talented enough to make established professionals look like children as he leaves them in his wake.
+Hazard is one of the best players I’ve seen in real life.
+He’s talented enough to make established professionals look like children as he leaves them in his wake.

-Unfortunately, his card prices have failed to match his talents, leaving it difficult to gauge their viability as an investment option.
+Unfortunately, his card prices have failed to match his skill, leaving it difficult to gauge their viability as an investment option.

 He obviously felt forced to defend himself in recent weeks, telling Belgian publication HLN;